 Green Public Procurement: Criteria for Waste Water Infrastructure

 Cohesion policy provides significant financial support to Member States and regions in order to invest in waste water treatment infrastructures.
 In the programming period 2007-13, about EUR 14.4 billion are planned to co-fund related projects while significant funding was already invested in this area in the previous programming period of cohesion policy.
 In order to increase the environmental benefits of these infrastructures, specific Green Public Procurement criteria on waste water infrastructure have now been developed with a specific focus on reducing the costs of these installations over their lifetime.
 These criteria could in particular, where relevant, help public authorities building or upgrading their waste water infrastructure in the 2014-2020 programming period through cohesion policy.
-The guidance is at the moment only available in English.
-Translations into all EU languages will be made available in the second semester of 2013.

 Urban Development in the EU: 50 Projects supported by the European Regional Development Fund during the 2007-13 period

 The Commission has published a study on European Regional Development Fund projects improving the standards of living and working in Europe's cities.
 'Urban development in the EU' presents 50 projects which received ERDF investment and offers an information package for selected cities, with detailed information on projects and results there.
 The study gathers a range of good urban practice, and is a 'state of play' in how the cities have put local urban policies into action with ERDF investment from 2007-13.
 The cities highlighted reveal interesting ideas, solutions and cooperation or collaboration methods serving as inspiration for other urban areas and managing authorities.

 EU15 countries benefit from cohesion investments in Visegrad countries